kevindew/govuk-chat-search-mcp/README.md

 ## Running it

-To run it you need the credentials of an OpenSearch instance and generate AWS credentials.
+To run it you need the credentials of an OpenSearch instance and configure these in a .env file.
-These need to be setup in a .env file.
+You will also need AWS credentials to access Bedrock, these can be created for a GOV.UK developer using `./export-aws-credentials.sh` where the results will be written to `.env.aws` and will expire.

 To use it you can run: